OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 );
 ```

-Without the JSX syntax. some extra boilerplate is needed.
+Extra boilerplate code is needed without the JSX syntax.
 There are two ways of creating a DOM element:
 by passing the element name as a string (used for `div` above):

 ```javascript